remykarem/NumSwift/README.md

 ## Documentation

-One thing I like about Swift is that your documentations are generated on the fly.
+One thing I like about Swift is that with some Markdown, your documentations are generated on the fly.
 Here's mine:

 ![Documentation](docs.png)